Catskill Mountain Railroad: Ashokan Rail Trail conversion history

-In July 2018, a state Supreme Court justice dismissed yet another claim against Ulster County over its plan to create a recreational trail along portions of the former Ulster & Delaware Railroad corridor.
-Ulster County removed 11.6 miles of track along Ashokan Reservoir in 2018, and is building a new rail-trail there.
+In July 2018, a state Supreme Court justice dismissed a claim against Ulster County over its plan to create a recreational trail along portions of the former Ulster & Delaware Railroad corridor.
+Ulster County removed 11.6 miles of track along Ashokan Reservoir in 2018, and is building a new rail trail there.
 This development should permanently foreclose any affordable restoration of through passenger train service from Kingston to a connection with the DURR at Highmount, and on to Roxbury.

 In late 2018, rail removal began between milepost 10.01 and 21.59, severing the railroad line from Kingston to Phoenicia.
 This section was opened as the Ashokan Rail Trail in October 2019.

+Fate of remaining track mileage

+As of 2026 the county has not designated a use for the 1.7 mi segment of the U&D corridor from the rail trail's current end at the Basin Road overpass to the intersection of the tracks with New York State Route 28A at Stony Hollow.
+Trail advocates would like that segment to be trail-only so that could better be connected to the Empire State Trail network planned to run parallel to the Hudson River through Kingston; the track would have to be widened for rail and trail.
+This, they say, cannot be done at a reasonable cost given the federally protected wetlands adjacent to part of the segment.

+The CMRR has disputed this, arguing that if a boardwalk similar to the one already used by the rail trail were built in the wetlands area, there would be minimal additional cost.
+According to the railroad, Stony Hollow is a poor location for its terminal.
+Walkers seeking the views from the two dikes will drive to the West Hurley trailhead rather than climb the 2% grade on the segment.
+In 2025 the CMRR received a state grant to build a terminal complex on land it leases at Basin Road; it was later suspended after it was discovered the county had indicated its support of the project.
+The dispute between the two sides has become rancorous, with accusations of bad faith and subterfuge; the CMRR says it has had equipment vandalized on several occasions.